FIWARE/tutorials.Step-by-Step/docs/edge-computing.md

   9e95c55a1eb7        fogflow/discovery   "/discovery"             10 seconds ago      Up 8 seconds        0.0.0.0:8090->8090/tcp                                  fogflow_discovery_1
 ```

 -   Check the system status from the FogFlow DashBoard at `http://<coreservice_ip>/index.html`.
-Webpage to be displayed
+Web page to be displayed
     is shown in the figure below.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/dashboard.png)